i-lovyagin/OPCP-token/README.md

 Introduction

 Conventional wisdom dictates that gambling is a losing proposition.
 As long as this holds, the opposite must be true too:  being on the other side of the equation and taking bets instead of making them must be lucrative.
-Hence, the issue at hand: how can one become the house without a starting capital and a good understanding of the gambling industry.
-OPCP token idea was conceived in an attempt to answer that question.
+How can one be doing that short of owning an online casino which requires a starting capital and a decent level of gambling industry expertise?
+OPCP token idea was conceived in an attempt to answer this question.

 To facilitate the discussion and to show the project to the interested parties, I placed it on GitHub.
 This shouldn’t be construed, however, as a piece of code ready for an ICO.
 I’m not soliciting help with debugging or suggestions on how to clean up the code.
 For now, this is a thought experiment and a good starting point on the path to building a decentralized crowd-funded service.